menafkasap/react-native-callkeep/README.md

       If provided, the maximum number of calls in a single group, used for conferencing (Default: 1, no conferencing)
     - `supportsVideo`: boolean (optional)
       If provided, whether or not the application supports video calling (Default: true)
-  - `android`: object
-    - `alertTitle`: string (required)
-      When asking for _phone account_ permission, we need to provider a title for the `Alert` to ask the user for it
-    - `alertDescription`: string (required)
-      When asking for _phone account_ permission, we need to provider a description for the `Alert` to ask the user for it
-    - `cancelButton`: string (required)
-      Cancel button label
-    - `okButton`: string (required)
-      Ok button label
-    - `imageName`: string (optional)
-      The image to use in the Android Phone application's native UI for enabling/disabling calling accounts.
-Should be a 48x48 HDPI grayscale PNG image.
-Must be in your drawable resources for the parent application.
-Must be lowercase and underscore (_) characters only, as Java doesn't like capital letters on resources.
-    - `additionalPermissions`: [PermissionsAndroid] (optional) Any additional permissions you'd like your app to have at first launch.
-Can be used to simplify permission flows and avoid multiple popups to the user at different times.

 ## Constants

 To make passing the right integer into methods easier, there are constants that are exported from the module.